jjoba/sts_cockpit/README.md

 - SSD: there's quite a bit of file IO that takes place (52K files to read in and ~75K written out before reading back in again and appending to the final csvs used for training).
 Consequently, an HDD will slow down data processing immensly.
 No meaningful impact seen to model training time.

 ## Building STS Cockpit
+Note: building from scratch is only needed if interested in training or tweaking the underlying models.
+Otherwise, use the trained models and CLI.

 1. Clone git repo to local drive
 2. Create the following file structure inside of sts_cockpit
 - data